VIETNAM EDUCATION MEMORIAL | Sharon Henry

 That cacophony of street life in Hanoi, however, seemed to magically evaporate upon entering the temple’s gateway, which led into a leafy courtyard, and seemingly another world.
 It’s a fine example of Vietnamese architecture with a Chinese influence.

 See details below for the Temple of Literature opening hours, entrance fee and dress code.
+For more ideas to fill your diary in Hanoi click here.

 First University In Vietnam